dasteihn/slurm-FFTW-perf-tester/README.md

 2. The number of threads to use per node
 3. How often the FFTW-invFFTW-pairs should be done

 The order of these parameters is important, because I was too lazy to write a proper parser.

 ### The SLURM Script

+> Note:
+Don't forget to add your e-mail-adress in your scripts!

 There's also a slurm script for each node configuration in the subfolder.
+You are responsible for adjusting:

+- the runtime
-You are responsible for adjusting the runtime and the minimum number of threads so it fits your `config.txt`
+- the minimum number of threads so
+- the approx. needed amount of RAM

+The number of threads must always be at least as large as the number specified in the config file.

 ## Building